avi-2-avi/enron-corp-challenge/profiling/README.md

 </div>

-The excution time is not relative to the amount of time it takes to upload all the documents with the concurrent requests.
-So, it takes some minutes for the container to handle all the requests sent.
+The execution time does not directly correlate with the total time it takes to upload all the documents via concurrent requests.
+It takes several minutes for the container running ZincSearch to handle all the requests sent by the program.

-On the other side, there are some errors when retrieving the total documents.
-Sometimes more or less are retrieved.
-The reason is to be investigated in the optimization.
+Additionally, there are some inconsistencies when uploading the documents, as the total number of documents varies.
+This issue is due to the Internal Server errors obtained when sending the requests and will be further investigated during the optimization phase.

-The average execution time of the program was 215.24 seconds or 3m 35.24s, with with approximately 512,994.6 documents succesfully uploaded.
+**The average execution time of the program was 215.24 seconds (3m 35.24s), with approximately 512,995 documents successfully uploaded.**

+The profiling graph for this phase can be found as a PDF in the [mid directory](../profiling/mid/).

 ## 3rd Phase - Final Profiling: Optimization